Mohammed Mostajo-Radji: Scientific career

 Mostajo-Radji completed his undergraduate studies at the Rochester Institute of Technology, where he majored in Biotechnology and Bioinformatics and obtained a minor in Science, Technology and Society Studies.
 During his undergraduate times, he researched the genetic components of age-related hearing-loss under the supervision of Dina Newman.
 In addition he worked closely with Robert Dirksen at the University of Rochester studying autosomal dominant skeletal myopathies and with Nobel prize laureate Roger Tsien at the University of California San Diego synthesizing dual-modality bioimaging probes.

 He completed his PhD at Harvard University in Molecular and Cellular Biology under the supervision of Paola Arlotta.
 His doctoral thesis focused on neuronal and cortical circuit reprogramming.
-His postdoctoral work, under the supervision of Alex Pollen at the University of California San Francisco focuses on organoid models of brain development and evolution.
-Throughout his scientific career, Mostajo-Radji has collaborated closely with many renowned neuroscientists, chemists, engineers and computational biologists, including, David Haussler, Adam Cohen, Arnold Kriegstein, Takao Hensch, Arturo Alvarez-Buylla, Mircea Teodorescu, Tomasz Nowakowski and Aparna Bhaduri.
+His postdoctoral work, under the supervision of Alex Pollen at the University of California San Francisco focused on organoid models of brain development and evolution.
+Throughout his scientific career, Mostajo-Radji has collaborated closely with many renowned neuroscientists, chemists, engineers and computational biologists, including, David Haussler, Adam Cohen, Arnold Kriegstein, Takao Hensch and Arturo Alvarez-Buylla.

 In April 2021, Mostajo-Radji announced in his social media that he had accepted a position as an Assistant Research Scientist at the Genomics Institute of the University of California Santa Cruz, where he holds principal investigator status.
 Shortly after, he announced that he had been elected as a member of the Global Young Academy effective 2021.
 Currently, Mostajo-Radji leads a research laboratory that is part of the Braingeneers consortium and is also the Director of the Live Cell Biotechnology Discovery Lab.